Wednesday, 25 May 2016

 The year was 1975.
 I was about to turn 25 and I was travelling to a foreign country where I knew absolutely no one; I had just a couple of hundred quid in the bank.
 At least I had a job waiting for me.
 I knew I wanted to taste the world, to see what was out there and be a part of it.
 But I knew nothing about South Africa except it was warm, sunny and a blessed relief from the cold and grey English winter.
 Little did I know that South Africa sanctioned the most brutal regime against ‘blacks’ (Africans) in their own country through a system known as Apartheid.
 These laws had created a number of ‘homelands’ in the 1960’s, where up to 4.0 million Africans were forcibly removed; rural dumping grounds in the most unproductive regions of the country, which provided cheap black labour for white employers.

 I was prepared to ignore the politics because excitement beckoned.
-My Mum and Dad, bless their hearts, did not mumour one word of caution or warning, and without a care in the world were about to wave me off to my new life from Heathrow airport – maybe if I had been more aware, I may have seen some apprehension on their part, but they didn’t show it.
+My Mum and Dad, bless their hearts, did not murmur one word of caution or warning, and without a care in the world were about to wave me off to my new life from Heathrow airport – maybe if I had been more aware, I may have seen some apprehension on their part, but they didn’t show it.

 I still don’t know how or why this event had happened.
-I was meant to emigrate to Canada but their Embassy had lost my emigration papers after a delay of 4 months, and sick of the thought of re-applying I had responded to an Ad in the Daily Telegraph for Computer Programmers in South Africa – no problems with lengthy formalities, just fill in the forms and Permanent Residence would be granted within 3 weeks.
+I was meant to emigrate to Canada, but their Embassy had lost my emigration papers after a delay of 4 months, and sick of the thought of re-applying I had responded to an Ad in the Daily Telegraph for Computer Programmers in South Africa – no problems with lengthy formalities, just fill in the forms and Permanent Residence would be granted within 3 weeks.
 I had applied for and been accepted for a computer programming job at OK Stores in Johannesburg, which was also the largest retail organisation in South Africa.
-And they had 2 IBM 360/55’s with 512K of memory each, which was simply huge for that time (remember that Apple and Microsoft had not been invented at this point, and all programs had to be written onto pieces of coding paper and then punched and verified onto punch cards, and returned in a metal tin.
+And they had 2 IBM 360/55’s with 512K of memory each, which was simply huge for that time (remember that Apple and Microsoft had not been invented at this point, and all programs had to be written onto pieces of coding paper and then punched and verified onto punch cards and returned in a metal tin.
 It may seem pretty basic today, but at the time it was cutting edge).

 I came home one evening from my fantastic job as one of a select group of computer programmers with Nestle in the UK, to give the news to my Mum and Dad that I was leaving this gift of a job, a secure career with one of the largest multi-national companies in the world (based in Switzerland), to go half way across the world to virtually a ‘police state’ where anything could happen, and probably would!
 And they didn’t bat an eyelid – not a word of warning or disapproval – they just carried on as if everything was perfectly normal!
 Insane!